-The field contains a header field described using a single OXM TLV structure (see A.2.3).
+The field contains a header field described using a single OXM TLV structure (see 7.2.3).
 Set-Field actions are defined by oxm_type, the type of the OXM TLV, and modify the corresponding header field in the packet with the value of oxm_value, the payload of the OXM TLV.
 The value of oxm_hasmask must be zero and no oxm_mask is included.
-The match of the flow entry must contain the OXM prerequisite curresponding to the field to be set (see A.2.3.6), otherwise an error must be generated (see 6.4).